akello-io/akello/README.md

 > ✨ Join our Discord [here](https://discord.gg/WSqNrWBKKw) and checkout [akello.io](https://akello.io)

 Full open source code to run akello.io's infrastructure and apps.
-The backend services code is written in Python and all Front-End code is built suing React and Typescript.
+The backend services code is written in Python and all front-end code is built suing React and Typescript.

 ## Overview of the Repo